October 10, 2025

 How It Works Inside VitalGap

-Tag Locations per Line
+Tag Locations Per Line

-Print on Packing Slips & Driver Manifests
+Print on Packing Slips and Driver Manifests

 Support Multiple Job Addresses

-Driver Execution & Confirmation
+Driver Execution and Confirmation

 The Competitive Edge

-• Strengthen contractor relationships through reliability
+• Stronger contractor relationships built on reliability

 As competition tightens, accuracy becomes a true differentiator.
 Every saved minute and avoided mistake builds long-term trust and repeat business.